AI readiness is not a technology problem

 AI tools have never been more accessible.
 Your team can sign up for a copilot in minutes.
 But access is not adoption, and adoption is not value.

-Across professional services, the pattern repeats: firms invest in AI tools, run pilots that show promise, then struggle to move beyond a handful of enthusiastic users.
+The pattern repeats: firms invest in AI tools, run pilots that show promise, then struggle to move beyond a handful of enthusiastic users.
 The technology works.
 The organisation around it does not.
+(We wrote about the five most common reasons AI projects fail.)

 91%